covidsimteam/unify-core/installation-steps.md

 sudo usermod -aG docker $USER
 su - $USER
 ```
+You can also use `newgrp docker` to activate group changes if you have `newgrp` on your system.

 Now you should be able to run docker commands without `sudo`, which is highly recommended.